-The Fund aims to maximise the total level of return through investment, in a diversified portfolio of Emerging Market ("EM") Corporate and Government fixed income securities as well as up to 15% of the Net Assets of the Sub-Fund in EM equities.
+The Fund aims to maximise the total level of return through investment, in a diversified portfolio of Emerging Market ("EM") Corporate and Government fixed income securities as well as up to 15% of the Net Assets of the Fund in EM equities.
 In pursuing this objective, the Investment Manager shall invest primarily in a diversified portfolio of EM bonds rated at the time of investment "BBB+" to "CCC+" by S&P, or in bonds determined to be of comparable quality.
-The Fund can also invest up to 10% of its assets in Non-Rated bond issuers and up to 30% of its assets in Non-EM issuers.
+The Fund can also invest up to 10% of its assets in Non-EM issuers.
 The Fund is actively managed, not managed by reference to any index.

-Fund Type UCITS Minimum Initial Investment €100,000
+Fund Type UCITS Minimum Initial Investment \$3,000